Positive-Thinking-Company/ptc-developer-manifest/docs/frontend/architecture.md

             > views
 ```

-We shouldn't have interactions between the files of different modules, if it's the case, the file (model, component, helper...) needs to be moved to the common folder.
+We shouldn't have interactions between the files of different modules, if it's the case, the file (model, component, helper...) needs to be moved to the common folder (see <a href="architecture.md?id=common-code-clearly-identified">Common code clearly identified</a>.).

 ## Components correctly divided
 ### Pages distinguished from components

-We can conceptually distinguish the pages/views from the components, even if technically they are both components.
+We can conceptually distinguish the pages/views from the components, even if technically they are both components.<br>
-The pages are the components being called by the router.<br>
+The pages are the components being called by the router.
-For example, if you call mywebsite/products, you will tell your router to display the ProductPage component.
+For example, if you call mywebsite/products, you will tell your router to display the ProductPage component.<br>
 The components are the blocks called in the pages.<br>
 We can separate the pages from the components by putting them in a pages or views folder and/or prefixing their name with "page" or "view".